: Jak Wonderly / Travel Southern Oregon

 Winter Ales and Wines in the Rogue Valley

 Maybe it’s the proximity of the Wild and Scenic Rogue River or the nearness of the deep woods of nearby national forests.
 Something has inspired an untamed tradition of winemaking and brewing in and around the Rogue Valley, and winter — known as Oregon’s cellar season — is a divine time to explore it all.
 Ashland is home to national and international award-winning Caldera Brewing Company, and Medford alone offers six stops along the Southern Oregon Ale Trail.
 The Southern Oregon AVA includes five distinct sub-AVAs — Elkton, Red Hill/Douglas County, Umpqua Valley, Rogue Valley and Applegate Valley — for a diverse range of delicious wines.
 Wine-tasting rooms near Medford feature the bold reds and crisp whites of the Rogue Valley wine region.
-The Bear Creek Wine Trail leads visitors to 13 distinct tasting rooms in Ashland, Talent and Medford.
-Winding its way out of Grants Pass toward historic Jacksonville, the Applegate Wine Trail leads visitors to delightful tastes at 17 award-winning wineries, including producers of big-flavored syrah, grenache and tempranillo.
+The Bear Creek Wine Trail leads visitors to 12 distinct tasting rooms in Ashland, Talent, Central Point and Medford.
+Winding its way out of Grants Pass toward historic Jacksonville, the Applegate Wine Trail leads visitors to delightful tastes at 18 award-winning wineries, including producers of big-flavored syrah, grenache and tempranillo.
 Download the map and call ahead to make sure businesses are open in the winter months.
 Don’t miss the Rogue Winterfest and the Grants Pass Christmas Parade in early December.
 As you head north toward Roseburg or northwest to the Coast, let the Great Umpqua Food Trail in the Umpqua Valley be your guide to finding tasty eats at more than 65 delightful stops (call ahead to check if they are open in the winter months).

 If You Go:

 Winter in Oregon can be unpredictable, so come stocked with fuel, food, water, paper maps, waterproof clothing layers and emergency supplies when venturing out to more remote areas.
 Always check weather and road conditions before you go, and have snow tires and know how to use them.
-Brush up on How to Winter Like an Oregonian for more tips.
+Brush up on how to winter like an Oregonian for more tips.

 About The